Emergency workers twice as likely to suffer from PTSD

 “There is no cast, there is no bandage.
 We’re trying to get rid of the stigma.
 It’s needless; you try and tell the guys.”

-McAlinden says members should look out for symptoms of mental health issues if they believe they need help.
+McAlinden says members should look out for symptoms of issues if they believe they need help.
 Departure from normal behaviours, including increased drinking, change in dietary habits, sleep patterns, or mood swings, could all be signs of struggling with mental health problems.

 Toronto Emergency house psychologist for more than 18 years.
 Moreover, a peer support team will be proactive and approach paramedics who have been at the scene of a tragedy as opposed to waiting for them to seek help.

 Toronto EMS psychologist Dr. Lori Gray told CP24.com first and are at risk of developing mental health problems if left alone.

 s tragedy and are expected to Gray said.